camunda/camunda-docs/docs/guides/setting-up-development-project.md

 [Video Link](https://youtu.be/a-0BtrRY4M4?t=1816)

-We will create a controller route at `/start` that will start a new instance of the workflow.
+We will create a controller route at `/start` that will start a new instance of the process.

 - Add fastJSON to the project: